affinda/affinda-typescript/docs/classes/AffindaAPI.md

 ▸ **createResume**(`options?`): `Promise`<[`Resume`](../interfaces/Resume.md)\>

 Uploads a resume for parsing.
+Provide `file` for uploading a resume file, or `url` for getting resume file from an url, or `data` if you want to upload resume data directly without parsing any resume file.
+For uploading resume data, the `data` argument provided must be a JSON-encoded string.
 When successful, returns an `identifier` in the response for subsequent use with the [/resumes/{identifier}](#operation/getResume) endpoint to check processing status and retrieve results.